mimurrayy/owl/README.md

 y = spec.get_LTE_spectrum(x, Te=3, width=0.2, mu=0.5, norm=True)
 ```

 This capabilities can be used to quickly identify unknown lines in measurements or fit measured spectra to obtain an excitation temperature in cases where Boltzmann plots are difficult due to insufficient resolution.
+Please note that the calculated spectra are in units proportional to photons/second, _not_ W/(sr cm²).

 ## Examples